PyGreSQL/PyGreSQL/docs/contents/pg/connection.rst

 This method works exactly like :meth:`Connection.query` except that instead of passing the command itself, you pass the name of a prepared statement.
 An empty name corresponds to the unnamed statement.
-You must have created the corresponding named or unnamed statement with :meth:`Connection.prepare` before, or an :exc:`pg.OperationalError` will be raised.
+You must have previously created the corresponding named or unnamed statement with :meth:`Connection.prepare`, or an :exc:`pg.OperationalError` will be raised.

 .. versionadded:: 5.1